akrivitsky7/Whetstone/Readme.md

 -------------

 The source code is in file **dwhet.f**.
 It is compiled gfortran but you can adjust it to your fortran compiler with little or no changes.
-1000 300 as a number of inner loops and a number of outer loops.
+3000 1000 as a number of inner loops and a number of outer loops.

+Examples of compile and run using different compilers:

+1. **Intel(R) Fortran Compiler Version 17.0.4.196** from Intel Parallel Studio XE Professional Edition for Fortran (2017) ifort dwhet.f -o Dwhet_optimized_with_intel -O3 -ipo -no-prec-div
+or
+ifort dwhet.f -o Dwhet_optimized_with_intel -Ofast

+2. **gfortran from gcc 7.1.1**
+gfortran dwhet.f -o Dwhet_gcc -Ofast

-Suppose that you run from command line, you will be asked to enter it.
+Suppose that you run  your code (compiled as shown above) from command line, you will be asked to a enter number of inner loops and a number of outer loops.

 Free Pascal